amacharla15/Hardware-Aware-Training-Time-Throughput-Prediction/README.md

 Scatter plot: predicted vs actual time_per_epoch

 How to Run
-⚠️ Full experiments require access to an A100-like GPU (e.g., course cluster).
-A tiny CPU-only demo can be run by restricting configs and epochs.
+⚠️ Full experiments require access to an A100-like GPU A tiny CPU-only demo can be run by restricting configs and epochs.

 1. Install dependencies